TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-10S.md

 - If you want AOD enable it in `Misc features > Force allow Always-On Display`
 - For brightness enable `Misc features > Force alternative backlight scale`
 - For bluetooth audio enable `Misc features > Force-disable A2DP offload`
+- If the sim card does not connect to the network, check the IMEI.
+It's a common problem on MTK based devices.
+If it is not present, try to define it.
+(There are different methods to do this.
+Be aware of what you are touching Network related operations are quite sensitives.)